Skip to main content

 Blue Apron Romantic Recipes

 Cook time runs 35-45 minutes, sometimes longer if you’re not fast with a knife.
 The recipe cards assume you know what “deglaze” means.
 If she’s into food and you want to impress her, this is the move.
 If you’re both beginners, it might stress you out.
-Blue Apron also dropped the subscription requirement in 2026. you can order à la carte now, which is perfect for date nights without committing to weekly boxes.
+Blue Apron also dropped its subscription requirement in recent years, so you can order à la carte now, which is perfect for date nights without committing to weekly boxes.

 Promo: $20 off first 2 orders.
 Blue Apron+ membership ($9.99/month) gets you free shipping.